helpfulengineering/devops/documentation/guidance/gsuite/account-management.md

 > :book: Please note that, due to the lack of mail support for the spreadsheet owner account, the only ways of requesting access are through a current member or by logging in with the [owner credentials](https://start.1password.com/open/i?a=J3YBD4VIJZGH3ORXYSVY6UUFXY&h=helpfulengineering.1password.com&i=nmlfxmdqp5ejzbb42x5fanz3p4&v=brpvigfbzutlo5cnfvolyeikji) and inviting yourself.

 ### End-to-end flow example
-1. End users request a change (e.g. create a new user) by adding a new record to the [user-oriented template](#user-oriented-template) with the `action` field set to `create` and send a Slack message to #skill-software-devops.
+1. End users request a change (e.g. create a new user) by adding a new record to the [user-oriented template](#user-oriented-template) with the `action` field set to `create` and send a Slack message to #devops.

 2. The DevOps team makes the change (adds a row in this example) in the [IaS spreadsheet](#infrastructure-as-a-spreadsheet-ias) and it gets automatically applied by a script.
 Additionally, in the "user create" case, the administrator should issue a password reset from the G Suite administration and send a Slack direct message to the new user with the account details.
 Finally, the administrator ticks the `done` box in each user-oriented template record.
 ## Common operations